 The 1st Georgia Bass Slam of 2018 has been hit!
 You may not be the first of 2018, but the good news is you’ve still got plenty of time.
-This week we’ll focus on the elusive Altamaha bass with the help of nongame conservation assistant chief, Matt Elliott.
+This week we’ll focus on the elusive Altamaha bass with the help of Wildlife Conservation Section assistant chief, Matt Elliott.

 How Big Do They Get?

 This little bass is found above the fall line in streams that the Ocmulgee, Oconee, and Ogeechee river basins flow into.
 Try targeting them in the Yellow, Alcovy, Towaliga, any forks of the Oconee River and in the mainstem Oconee River down to Milledgeville.

 There are some excellent spots for Altamaha bass in both the Little River and Murder Creek, in the Oconee National Forest.
 Kayaking is possible in the Little River, but to fish Murder Creek your best bet is wade in or bank fish.
 The North Oconee River just below Athens at Whitehall Road is another place to wet a line while trying to nab an Altamaha.
 There’s some hybridization with non-native spotted bass going on here, though.
 You can find public parking on Athens-Clarke County property on the northeast side of the road or you can walk up a trail along the east side of the river on public land.

 Like the Chattahoochee Bass, Altamaha’s can be found in a and about shoal complexes.
 Just cast the lures into any little eddy or pool, especially in rocky shoal areas, and retrieve.